stderr-enst/jobefficiency/episodes/03_schedulertools.md

 ::::::::::::::::::::::: challenge

-So far we have just considered our initial calculation using 4 cores.
+So far we have considered our initial calculation using 4 cores.
 To run the calculation faster we could consider using more cores.
 Run the same calculation on 8, 16, and 32 cores as well.
 Collect and compare the results from `sacct` and see how the job performance